top of page

 ADHD Time Blindness: Practical Strategies for Managing Time More Effectively

-For many adults with ADHD, time blindness becomes more noticeable as responsibilities increase and structure decreases.
+For many adults with ADHD, time blindness becomes more noticeable as responsibilities increase and external structure decreases.
 Tasks take longer than expected, transitions feel rushed, and deadlines seem to sneak up despite careful planning.
-ADHD time blindness is a common and often frustrating challenge that affects your ability to sense how much time has passed or estimate how long tasks will take.
-As a result, you might miss appointments, feel constantly behind, or lose track of
+ADHD time blindness is the difficulty sensing how much time is passing or how long tasks will take, making it harder to stay on schedule or transition between activities.
+You might miss appointments, feel constantly behind, or lose trac

 Mema Mansouri